cyberiums/cyberdoc/docs/_rpc/ns-admin.md

 ---

-The `admin` API gives you access to several non-standard RPC methods, which will allow you to have a fine grained control over your Geth instance, including but not limited to network peer and RPC endpoint management.
+The `admin` API gives you access to several non-standard RPC methods, which will allow you to have a fine grained control over your Geth Flavours instance, including but not limited to network peer and RPC endpoint management.

 * TOC